overlordpro-sys/keycool84keyboard/README.md

 To get an accurate outline for the keyboard, I used the Keycool84 preset layout on keyboard-layout-editor.com.
-To make sure I could use the layout as a template for plate cutout later, I selected all of the keys and set each switch to use Cherry MX Kailh switch cutouts.
+In addition, I selected all of the keys and set each switch to use Cherry MX Kailh switch cutouts for my switch of choice, Kailh speed silvers, so I could use it to help with the plate cutout later on.
 ![image](https://user-images.githubusercontent.com/64398319/156913471-94514249-7342-45ae-94da-e16879379bad.png)
-I transfered the raw data from the layout editor to http://builder.swillkb.com/ to generate a DXF file that I could actually use in KICAD.
+I transfered the raw data from the layout editor to a [plate and case builder website](http://builder.swillkb.com/) to generate a DXF file that I could actually use in KiCAD.
 ![image](https://user-images.githubusercontent.com/64398319/156913561-4abd1c04-be77-456a-a2bf-ec5f8076c4ff.png)

 # Wiring

 The most important part of this keyboard is naturally its wiring.
 Technically, each switch could be wired to two pins to detect switch input.
 This obviously is extremely inefficient and would use a lot of pins.
 The solution to this problem is wiring the switches in a gridlike manner.
 One issue with this, is that if multiple keys are pressed, some keypresses can be registered incorrectly due to current traveling backwards.
-This is solved by placing a diode with each switch to prevent this backwards flow and makes each keypress distinguishable from others by the Arduino.
-The way each switch will be connected looks approximately like this:
+This is solved by placing a diode with each switch to prevent this backwards flow and makes each keypress distinguishable from other keys by the Arduino.
+Each switch is wired approximately like so:
 ![image](https://user-images.githubusercontent.com/64398319/157819797-67bfb5fa-5837-4856-916b-f1252c01b59c.png)

 The last thing to consider was the location for each switch in the 6x14 grid.
-To get an idea of where each switch on the grid should be placed, I sketched it out in my note taking app.
+To get an idea of where each switch on the grid should be placed, I sketched it out in an app.

 ![image](https://user-images.githubusercontent.com/64398319/158050202-1c3fefc8-b831-4bbc-afda-89fef113b22c.png)

 # The PCB

-The next step was actually designing a PCB for this keyboard.
-For simplicity and to make sure I had enough pins, I decided to use an Arduino Pro Micro for the controller.
+The next step was designing the PCB for this keyboard.
+For simplicity and to ensure I had enough pins, I decided to use an Arduino Pro Micro for the controller.
 For the symbols and footprints for the switches and Arduino, I used two KiCad libraries: https://github.com/ai03-2725/MX_Alps_Hybrid https://github.com/Biacco42/ProMicroKiCad

-For the necessary diodes, I downloaded the ECAD Model for the 1N4148W-7-F diode at Mouser Electronics (https://www.mouser.co.uk/ProductDetail/Diodes-Incorporated/1N4148W-7-F?qs=LHX0FizJzg7Ae9ZM8LTAWw%3D%3D) and converted it into a KiCad library using the Mouser LibraryLoader.
+For the necessary diodes, I downloaded the ECAD Model for the [1N4148W-7-F diode](https://www.mouser.co.uk/ProductDetail/Diodes-Incorporated/1N4148W-7-F?qs=LHX0FizJzg7Ae9ZM8LTAWw%3D%3D) at Mouser Electronics  and converted it into a KiCad library using the Mouser LibraryLoader.

-After including the libraries in my KiCad project file, I placed and wired the switches in the grid format.
+After including the libraries in my KiCad project file, I first wired the switches in a grid format in the schematics file.
+Then I assigned each row and column to a pin on the Arduino's symbol.
 ![image](https://user-images.githubusercontent.com/64398319/156914644-28b6951b-53ae-49a6-a32d-6735d501118d.png)

-After I was finished with the schematic, I used KiCad's Pcbnew to place footprints.
+After I was finished with the schematic, I used KiCad's Pcbnew to design the PCB.
 Using the DXF file I generated before, I imported the file and moved each associated switch and diode footprint to each cutout on the DXF.
 I placed the Arduino's footprint to the left and drew a border around the entire PCB.
-To be able to secure my keyboard plate to the PCB, I also added four holes on each corner where I could use a nut and bolt.
+To be able to secure my keyboard plate to the PCB, I also added four holes with a diameter slightly larger than the bolt diameter on each corner where I could use a nut and bolt.

 ![image](https://user-images.githubusercontent.com/64398319/157821436-4c10f5d9-3811-41f9-b8b4-d5429ce21891.png)

 After placing all of the footprints, I routed the PCB using Freerouter.
-The overall complexity of the board was not too high, so using an autorouter wouldn't cause any issues.
+Overall, the board was simple and using an autorouter wouldn't cause any issues.

 ![image](https://user-images.githubusercontent.com/64398319/158049166-65c9d70e-f2d0-451b-9de9-b5cfaf715907.png)

-After adding a random bit of silkscreen for fun, this was the finished result:
+After adding some silkscreeneening out of curiosity, this was the finished result:

 ![image](https://user-images.githubusercontent.com/64398319/158049203-7c9f8214-b44d-4726-a1ab-1919ce9bcc8b.png)